Microsoft weathers the coronavirus storm, posting earnings boost from its cloud business

 Microsoft had already seen rapid adoption of its cloud offerings, and said in its earning release that the coronavirus didn’t slow any of that down.
 Microsoft saw a spike in several of its cloud-based offerings, including its Teams video chat business and its security software.
 Its Windows PC operating system business, as well as its lineup of Surface computers, benefited from remote work and school mandates.
 And its Xbox business gained as well, as consumers turned to gaming with other entertainment options limited.

 It’s the second bellwether tech company to report financial results in the wake of the pandemic.
-And like Google-parent Alphabet’s earnings announcement Tuesday, Microsoft, too, is getting stronger, a sign that the economic fallout from the coronavirus may help the biggest tech giants consolidate their power.
+And like Google-parent Alphabet, Microsoft is getting stronger, a sign that the economic fallout from the coronavirus may help the biggest tech giants consolidate their power.

 “The big get bigger.
 Scale wins,” Stifel Nicolaus & Co. analyst Brad Reback said.
 “These guys have all the right products in place.